Corporate Training 101: The Basics

 - Requires a dependable high-speed internet connection

-- Tech glitches can kick out learners
+- Tech glitches can leave learners out

 - Instructors may need upskilling

-- Higher up-front costs to create
+- Higher up-front costs to create content

 3. Online learning